aspose-email/Aspose.Email-Documentation/ru/net/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.ru.md

         // Create messages from the message and datasource. messages = engine.Instantiate(dt);

-        // Создайте экземпляр SmtpClient and specify server, port, username and password SmtpClient client = new SmtpClient("smtp.gmail.com", 587, "your.email@gmail.com", "your.password");
+        // Create an instance of SmtpClient and specify server, port, username and password SmtpClient client = new SmtpClient("smtp.gmail.com", 587, "your.email@gmail.com", "your.password");
         client.SecurityOptions = SecurityOptions.Auto;